Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 Good evening!

-In addition to common greetings, there are greetings that emphasize the joy of meeting, respectful attitude, desire for communication:
+In addition to commonly used greetings, there are greetings that emphasize the joy of meeting, respectful attitude, and the desire to communicate:

 Welcome!